-Just the phrase “personal liability insurance” alone can make you anxious or confused – let alone the German translation “Privathaftpflichtversicherung”.
-It’s something your parents probably told you is invaluable, but millennials and Gen Z’ers may wonder if personal liability insurance is actually a must-have in Germany.
+If hearing the term “personal liability insurance”—let alone its German translation “Privathaftpflichtversicherung”—makes you feel anxious or confused, you’re not alone.
+It’s something your elderly German neighbor might have told you is important, but millennials and Gen Zers may wonder if personal liability insurance is actually a must-have in Germany.

-Spoiler alert: Listen to the older generation!
-It’s advisable for everyone – not only expats – to at least have some personal liability insurance in case life gets messy.
-Being held liable for the damages of others is not only unpleasant, but can quickly mean financial misery.
+Spoiler alert: It’s basically necessary for everyone, including expats, to have at least have some personal liability insurance in case life gets messy.
+Being held financially liable for causing damage to others is not only unpleasant, but can quickly end in financial misery.

 - What does personal liability insurance cover?

 - What’s the right amount of coverage for your personal liability insurance?

 - Who is covered under my liability policy?